The student contract

 It is the University policy to use students’ University email address as an official method of communication.
 The University will also share your University email address with student representatives (eg class representative).

 On matriculating you will have agreed that the University can use data about you and your studies for a range of reasons such as administering your studies, monitoring your attendance and engagement, and meeting the needs of relevant external bodies (eg for Council tax purposes and statutory statistical returns).
+The University may also use student data to understand and improve the learning experiences of our students.

 What to do if you wish to leave the University voluntarily, and the circumstances in which a student can be required to leave the University permanently.